 GENESIS Basketball is proud of our alumni and love hearing their stories and experiences of our program.
-We have had the pleasure of working with kids across the country, instead of listing them, we rather have those players speak to their experiences in their own words.
+We have had the pleasure of working with kids and coaches across the country.
+Instead of listing them, we rather have those coaches and players speak to their experiences in their own words.
 All of our testimonials are written from some of the most respected coaches in the nation and from our Genesis Alumni.

 Josh Whyte - (CIS Player of the year 2010, CIS All Canadian - UBC, CCAA MRU)

 I met Eddie when I was 9 years old and my first impression of him was that he was the greatest player in the game.
 I knew he was going to be a basketball star because he was so quick and had the greatest most deadliest crack 3 shot.
 Eddie taught me how to become competitive and he taught me what a player had to do to win.

 As the coach of Team Magic which I was fortunate to play on ,Eddie bought together a certain group of guys who he taught that this time was our time and that every practice makes a difference.
 I knew we were going to win because Eddie encouraged each of us to rise to the occasion and that to remember that this experience isn't about me or just one player, but about the team.

 Eddie coached us and built us to be the best we can be, to work hard and Eddie role-modeled the importance of remembering that first you must strive always to be a good person before you are a good basketball player.
 After my experience with Team Magic I went on to play a higher level of ball and Eddie's philosophy and love for the game remains with me today.
 I will never forget what I have learned from Eddie over the years and I am thankful he graced my life.

 Ryan Wetherell - (NCAA – USC & CAL State LA)